It’s not a daunting task at all. Learn how to file your income taxes in Portugal and learn more about the legal system!

 Throughout the article, you would have noticed the Non-Habitual Resident Regime’s flat tax rate being talked about.
 Apart from the regime’s mentioned benefit, it offers expats substantial tax savings.
 The flat tax rate applies to foreign income, including pensions, dividends, royalties, and professional income.

-To qualify for NHR, you must become a tax resident in Portugal.
+To qualify for NHR, individuals must be a tax resident in Portugal.
 This means you spend at least 183 days in the country or own a house that suggests an intention to reside.
 Secondly, you must ensure that you were not a tax resident in Portugal in the five years preceding your application for NHR.

 The following steps will help you to apply for NHR: